swthemathwiz/php-perl/README.md

   - Miscellaneous updating of the code (4+ years of changes).
   - Modify various tests primarily due to var_dump not sorting hashes consistently.
 Added a few tests.
-      The tests sometime use perl's Data::Dumper to get around the lack of var_dump hash sorting.
+      The tests sometime use Perl's Data::Dumper to get around the lack of var_dump hash sorting.
 Converted about 4 tests to XFAIL (known limitations).
   - N.B.: The code is no longer compatible with PHP 5.